 Cost is a huge factor when making these types of important financial decisions, and working with a freelancer can be far cheaper than hiring an employee or paying an agency.

 Agencies can easily charge $2K+ a month for managing one social media platform… a cost most new or small businesses aren’t ready to handle.
-While agencies provide 24 hour support and around the clock monitoring, most businesses simply don’t need that if they only have a niche group of followers.
+While agencies provide 24-hour support and around the clock monitoring, most businesses simply don’t need that if they only have a niche group of followers.
 So why pay for services your business simply doesn’t need yet?

 On the flip side, hiring a freelancer can be cheaper than hiring an in-office employee.
-Hiring in-house seems similiar in price at first… but think about this: employees come with liabilities, more taxes, sick-leave, holiday pay, etc. Freelancers are responsible for all those costs themselves.
+Hiring in-house seems similar in price at first… but think about this: employees come with liabilities, more taxes, sick-leave, holiday pay, etc. Freelancers are responsible for all those costs themselves.

 Freelancers are flexible.